 Paul Poth was a dedicated husband and new father.
 He was a lawyer with a passion for public service.
 He was a chef, comedian, and connoisseur of great music.
-He lived a vibrant, healthy life until, at age thirty-eight, he learned he had hepatobiliary duct cancer, an extremely rare form of cancer that was virtually unheard of in people his age.
+He lived a vibrant, healthy life until, at age thirty-eight, he learned he had cholangiocarcinoma, an extremely rare form of cancer that was virtually unheard of in people his age.

 With no family history of cancer, and no underlying health problems, Paul was stunned by the diagnosis.
 But the worst news was yet to come.
 Paul discovered that even the world’s top oncologists lacked real insight into his disease.
 Rare cancers like Paul’s are poorly researched — if they are researched at all — because the funding for research simply isn’t there.